Big Show: Championship pursuits and reunion with Kane (2010–2011)

 On the January 7, 2011 episode of SmackDown, Big Show lost a fatal four-way match to determine the number one contender for the World Heavyweight Championship due to interference by former Nexus leader Wade Barrett.
-The next week, he defeated Barrett via disqualification when former Nexus members Heath Slater and Justin Gabriel attacked him.
-Ezekiel Jackson then appeared to help him, but instead attacked Big Show.
+The next week, Big Show defeated Barrett via disqualification when former Nexus members Heath Slater and Justin Gabriel attacked him.
+Ezekiel Jackson then appeared to help Big Show, but instead attacked him.
 Barrett, Slater, Gabriel and Jackson formed the Corre and continued to assault Big Show in the following weeks.
-At Elimination Chamber on February 20, he participated in an Elimination Chamber match for the title, eliminating Barrett before being eliminated by Kane.
+At Elimination Chamber on February 20, Big Show participated in an Elimination Chamber match for the World Heavyweight Championship, eliminating Barrett before being eliminated by Kane.

 The following month, Big Show reunited with Kane to fight the Corre, teaming with Santino Marella and Kingston to defeat them at WrestleMania XXVII on April 3.
-On the April 22 episode of SmackDown, the duo defeated Corre members Gabriel and Slater to win the WWE Tag Team Championship.
+On the April 22 episode of SmackDown, Big Show and Kane defeated Corre members Gabriel and Slater to win the WWE Tag Team Championship.
 Big Show was drafted back to the Raw brand as a part of the 2011 WWE draft.
-He and Kane then started feuding with the New Nexus, successfully defending the titles against Barrett and Jackson at Extreme Rules on May 1 and Punk and Mason Ryan at Over the Limit on May 22, before losing them the next night on Raw to Michael McGillicutty and David Otunga.
+Big Show and Kane then started feuding with the New Nexus, successfully defending the titles against Barrett and Jackson at Extreme Rules on May 1 and Punk and Mason Ryan at Over the Limit on May 22, before losing them the next night on Raw to Michael McGillicutty and David Otunga.
 Big Show was sidelined with an injury after being run over by Alberto Del Rio's car, driven by his ring announcer Ricardo Rodriguez.
-He returned during a match between Kane and Del Rio, attacking Del Rio and Rodriguez.
+Big Show returned on the June 13 episode of Raw during a match between Kane and Del Rio, attacking Del Rio and Rodriguez.

 Big Show then began feuding with Mark Henry after he attacked and injured him on the June 17 episode of SmackDown, as Big Show's frustrations and anger towards Del Rio was redirected unintentionally to Henry.
 At Capitol Punishment on June 19, Henry retaliated by attacking Big Show during his match and attacking him with the World's Strongest Slam through an announce table, causing Big Show to lose to Del Rio by knockout.
 Henry did the same thing on Kane through the broadcast table the next night on Raw after their arm wrestling match, and again on the June 27 episode of Raw when Henry broke the cage door during the steel cage match between Big Show and Del Rio, allowing Del Rio to escape.
-He then attacked Big Show with the cage door, breaking the cage viciously.
+Henry then attacked Big Show with the cage door, breaking the cage viciously.
 On July 17, at Money in the Bank, Henry defeated Big Show.
 After the match, Henry fractured Big Show's fibula, keeping him out of action for almost three months.